solana-developers/professional-education/README.md

 Tables, chairs, and monitors/projectors:

-Solana Foundation NY office has most things
-_Ryan: I've got the chairs and tables covered for your event.
-I've got 6 30x72" tables and ~40 chairs that I just ordered since both the incubator, the ecosystem teams will need them in an ongoing capacity._

-AFR rental for furniture
 Screens and keyboard/mice are not needed as students bring their own laptops

 Confirm room layout, eg: